imadpl/py-gsxws/README.rst

 ************

 - Python 2.7 or later
-- lxml
-- PyYAML
+- contents of requirements.pip
-- A valid Apple ID with access to GSX Web Services.
+- GSX client certs and valid Apple ID with access to GSX Web Services

 Installation::